sitandr/conchord/README.md

 > Complete code of the example [see there](examples/zombie.typ)

-Let's start with something simple. `Conchord` provides a very simple `overchord` method that displays a given chord above the text (and attaches `<chord>` label for other methods), so you can just write:
+Let's start with something simple. `Conchord` provides a very simple `overchord` method that displays a given chord above the text (and attaches `<chord>` label for other methods, like tonality changing), so you can just write:

 ```typst
 #let och(it) = overchord